pdx-cocoaheads/policies/citizen_code_of_conduct.md

 _Revision 2.0, adopted by the [Stumptown
 Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
 Posted 17 March 2013._

-Modified for use by PDX-iOS in January 2015
+Modified for use by PDX-Cocoaheads in July 2016